NikBellini/web-graph/README.md

 ## TODO

-- Instead of passing `driver` and `state` always inside the `WebGraph`, pass only when requested by the method.
 - Definition of other methods for the `Element` class like click etc.
 - Definition of actions like scroll, reload, go to etc.
 - Definition of other classes children of `Element` like `Button`, `Input` etc.